-Funds from sources other than this award, including supervision/intervention fees, project income, local or federal funds supporting the project must be included in the budget summary (and on the itemized budget and the narrative budget).
+Funds from sources other than this award, including supervision/intervention fees, project income, local or federal funds supporting the project must be included in the budget summary, on the itemized budget and the narrative budget.
 With the exception of supervision/intervention fees, funds shown in this item are not governed by the terms, conditions, and assurances which apply to the grant award.
-Local funds and fees should be included on the Grant Application Face Sheet under the appropriate column ("Local Probation" or "Pretrial Services").
+Local funds and fees must be included on the Grant Application Face Sheet under the appropriate column ("Local Probation" or "Pretrial Services").
 The "Local Match" column should be left blank on the Application Face Sheet.
+NOTE: DCJS is periodically asked how much local support these programs receive.
+In order for us to accurately respond, agencies must provide information about their complete budget, including cash and in-kind support.